 The Advanced Placement (AP) program is the most widely used academic program in the world.
 AP is operated by The College Board, an organization whose mission is to connect students to university success and opportunity.
 The College Board also administers the PSAT and SAT programs.
 AP courses are not mandatory for OIS students.
 Students in 10th grade through 12th grade are eligible to take AP courses once they have passed pre-requisite courses.

 AP Program Benefits

 The AP program provides students with university-level academic courses, giving them a head start when entering tertiary education.
 Students who take AP courses show universities they are serious about their education and are capable of performing well at the university level.
 AP students refine their critical thinking, time management, and study skills while still in high school.
 Due to their rigorous nature, AP courses earn higher grade point averages.
 Additionally, by earning university credits while in high school and skipping introductory courses when starting university, students can easily save money on tuition, study abroad, or double major.
 Lastly, AP class sizes are typically much smaller than regular courses, allowing students to have more individualized instruction from their specially-trained teachers.

 Academic Advising and College Counseling

 High school is a significant time for exploration and preparation for life beyond.
-OIS offers Academic Advising and College Counseling to ensure that students experience all high school has to offer.
+Oasis offers Academic Advising and College Counseling to ensure that students experience all high school has to offer.

 Academic Advising: The counselors meet with students to plan out their courses of study, assist students who are struggling with issues in the classroom, and help students reach their full potential as learners.